 The partner that doesn’t love him/herself becomes needy.
 This neediness becomes more of a leech that tries to suck fulfillment out of the other person.
 If the other partner doesn’t reciprocate neediness, then the situation turns from love to resentment and from resentment to arguing.

-In order for a relationship to work, the two parties must come from a place where they’ve surpassed low self esteem.
-The partners should know self love and have that love translate into the love for one another.
+In order for a relationship to work, the two parties must come from a place where they’ve surpassed low self-esteem.
+The partners should know self-love and have that love translate into love for one another.
 These two people then add value to the relationship, not seek affection.

 My advice for you is to look within the next time you see yourself in a bad relationship.
-Don’t look at how someone’s wrong, you but look at how you can make a change in your life.
-It could be that the hurt that you feel could be made up by your own insecurities.
-Deal with your own issues of jealousy, bitterness and fear.
+Don’t look at how someone’s wrong, but look at how you can make a change in your life.
+It could be that the hurt that you feel could be made up of your own insecurities.
+Deal with your own issues of jealousy, bitterness, and fear.
 Only then will you start to have more fulfilling relationships.